Vocational education and training Indigenous tutorial assistance scheme tertiary tuition policy

 - up to two hours per week per subject (maximum four subjects per semester) and up to five additional hours in total during examination preparation breaks.

 For example, 2 hours per subject x 4 subjects per semester x 34 weeks: (2 x 4) x 34 = 272 hours

 Plus 2 semesters x 5 hours per semester for exam preparation: 2 x 5 = 10 hours

 Maximum hours to be claimed per FTE = 282.

-Funding for ITAS is provided through a Memorandum of Agreement (MoA) with the Department of Trade, Business and Innovation (the department).
+Funding for ITAS is provided through a memorandum of agreement (MoA) with the Department of Trade, Business and Innovation.
 Mandatory requirements for ITAS funding include:

-- the RTO must comply with the current national VET regulators standards for registered training organisations
+- the registered training organisation (RTO) must comply with the current national VET regulators standards for RTO

 - compliance with the NT Employment and Training Act

 - ongoing compliance with department policies and procedures as they relate to VET, and

 - compliance and cooperation in matters relating to audit.